dribnet/ArrayLike.js/README.md

 ### Array.isArray

-A more recent addition to ECMAScript addresses this issue specifically:
+A recent addition to ECMAScript addresses this issue specifically:

 ```js
 function isArray(obj) {